-- measurement of share-based payments and warrant valuation; - measurement and impairment of assets; - recognition of deferred tax assets and liabilities; and, - establishment of provisions.
+- measurement of share-based payments and warrant valuation; - recognition of deferred tax assets and liabilities; and, - establishment of provisions.

 Significant judgements relate to:

 - ability to continue as a going concern; - functional currency of the Company and its Malian subsidiary; and, - choice of accounting policy for exploration and evaluation.